Salary Sacrifice an Electric Ford From The Electric Car Scheme

 Ford released their first car in 1908 in Michigan.
 It was high-quality, easy to handle, and affordable, making cars accessible to the masses rather than just an "indulgence for the wealthy."
-Like many manufacturers, Ford is looking to the future by developing their electric fleet and investing $2 billion to modernize their facilities in Cologne, Germany.
+Like many manufacturers, Ford is looking to the future by developing their electric fleet and investing $2 billion to modernise their facilities in Cologne, Germany.

 We will be looking at the two Ford electric cars available for salary sacrifice through The Electric Car Scheme.
 Electric car salary sacrifice works similarly to the cycle-to-work scheme, where your employer must offer it as an employee benefit for you to access it.
 Employees can then lease an electric car and save 30-60% by paying from their pre-tax salary, which reduces their national insurance contributions and income tax.
 It’s a great way to drive an electric car for less while also contributing to environmental sustainability.